DestinyObs/DestinyObs/README.md

 # Hello, World! 👋

-I'm Destiny Obueh, a dedicated software developer passionate about creating innovative solutions and pushing the boundaries of technology.
+I'm Destiny Obueh, a dedicated software DevOps Enginer passionate about creating innovative solutions and pushing the boundaries of technology.

 ## 🔧 Technologies & Tools